ResponseableProject/KnowledgeBaseProjectCode/README.md

 4. To view the current ResponSEAble UI open the ‘index.html’ file in a browser.

+Using GitHub Desktop with the ResponSEAble KnowledgebaseProject

+1. Install GitHub desktop from https://desktop.github.com/

+2. After opening the GitHub desktop application the dropdown menu from the top left corner can be used to clone a repository from GitHub

+3. The local changes made to the code can be compared with the GitHub by choosing the "Changes" tab at the top centre of the application

+4. The link "Commit to Master" at the bottom of the changes view can be used to commit the changes to the Master.
+Before commiting the user can add a summary and a description of the code being commited.

+5. The "sync" button near the top right corner can then be used to push the local changes on the Master to GitHub

 Testing the ResponSEAble User Interface

 The current functionality provided by the ResponSEAble UI includes: